Whether you’ve just started your own law firm, or whether you’ve been going solo for years, running a legal practice on your own is no small feat.

 Reassessing and optimizing your business processes may not seem like a “quick” undertaking, but by keeping your long-term goals in mind and taking a consistent, iterative approach to optimization, you can make big changes before you know it.

 Take Palace Law, for example.
-The firm is currently on version three of its client intake process: What started as a paper-based process became one based in Google Sheets and Clio, which became one that incorporates document automation to automate the client intake process from start to finish.
+The firm is constantly iterating on its client intake process: What started as a paper-based process became one based in Google Sheets and Clio, which became one that incorporates document automation to automate the client intake process from start to finish.
 In 2017, they saw a 76% increase in year-over-year revenue in just 3 quarters, which Palace Law attributes to changes in its client intake.

 Want to see how they did it?
 Read their story here.